isotopp/isotopp.github.io/content/posts/2021-07-13-mysql-a-job-queue-in-python.md

   Other processes trying to claim jobs run the risk of running into our X-locks while scanning the table.
   These processes would hang.

-We need another approch to handle this to make it efficent.
+We need another approach to handle this to make it efficient.

 ### Smart approach using `SELECT ...
 FOR UPDATE SKIP LOCKED`